By Tony Dear

 The coastal stretch between Puerto Vallarta and the quaint vacation town of Bucerias, 10 miles to the north, is awash with good golf.
-Besides Joe Finger’s Marina Vallarta, Robert von Hagge’s 47-year-old El Tigre, Percy Clifford’s very enjoyable Flamingos GC which opened in 1978, and Nicklaus Design’s course at Vidanta Nuevo Vallarta, you find Greg Norman’s excellent new layout at Vidanta, recently reviewed by Jim Frank who said that Norman’s 101st completed design might rank among his best.
+Besides Joe Finger’s Marina Vallarta, Robert von Hagge’s 47-year-old El Tigre, Percy Clifford’s very enjoyable Flamingos GC which opened in 1978, and Nicklaus Design’s course at Vidanta Nuevo Vallarta, you find Greg Norman’s excellent new layout at Vidanta, reviewed by Jim Frank who said that Norman’s 101st completed design might rank among his best.

 Home of the PGA Tour’s Mayakoba Classic, El Camaleon opened in 2005 and is probably the best Norman design I’ve played.
 It takes you on an adventure through mangrove forest, alongside man-made lagoons and canals, past subterranean caves (called cenotes), and out to the beach at the delightful 116-yard 7th and 155-yard 15th.
 If the wind’s up, El Camaleon is a real handful.

 Part of the 2,031-room Moon Palace Golf Resort, about 10 miles south of Cancun, this is the second of Nicklaus’s five designs in the state of Quintana Roo.
 The first 18—Lakes and Jungle Nines—opened in 2002, the Dunes nine following two years later.
 Jungle/Lakes is a pleasant, fairly gentle 18.
 Turn up the challenge with a trip round the Dunes.
 Here you find narrow fairways and a few forced carries.
 Still fun though.